-- (1) Apply for certificate at your local county Veterans Affairs Office. - (2) When student receives certificate from the Alabama Department of Veterans Affairs in Montgomery, Alabama, contact the Business Office, Calhoun Community College at 256-306-2543.
+- (1) Current year FAFSA must be completed. - (2) Apply for certificate at your local county Veterans Affairs Office. - (3) When student receives certificate from the Alabama Department of Veterans Affairs in Montgomery, Alabama, contact the Business Office, Calhoun Community College at 256-306-2543.